Sales Role Play Scenarios (With Scripts + Interactive Examples)

 To keep feedback usable, anchor it to one observable behavior and one concrete adjustment.
 AI feedback works best when it functions like a strong facilitator: it points to the moment that mattered, names the behavior, and prompts a cleaner retry.

-A simple feedback structure
+A simple feedback structure:

-• Name the behavior: The one observable behavior tied to your rubric
+• Name the behavior

-Embedding AI coaching in your enablement strategy
+Embedding role play into your enablement strategy

-That system needs explicit ownership.
+That system needs clear ownership:

-βœ… How to evaluate AI coaching
+βœ… What to look for in AI coaching

 • Feedback quality: Feedback anchors to one observable behavior in the rubric, points to the moment that mattered, and makes the next attempt clearer.